maixnor/wu-quartz/content/Financial Ratios.md

 - DY = dividend per share / price per share
 - normally between 2% and 5%
 - [[Electricity Industry]] doing really great between 2023 and 2024 -> energy price increased
-- only dividend, not taking share price fluctuations into considerations
 ### Inventory Turnover
 - IT = Cost of Sales / Inventory
 - should be high